 The Science & Learning Center (SLC) is a collaborative effort between the Mount St. Helens Institute and the U.S. Forest Service at Mount St. Helens National Volcanic Monument.
 Together, our goal is to connect people with nature through science, the arts, and adventure recreation.
 Our facilities and programs are designed to extend the quality and duration of educational experiences both onsite at the volcano and through engaging online experiences.

-DRIVING: During the winter season driver’s on State Route 504 should be alert for the possibility of snow and icy conditions.
+WINTER DRIVING: During the winter season driver’s on State Route 504 should be alert for the possibility of snow and icy conditions.
 Be prepared by using a vehicle equipped with traction devices or tire chains and carrying extra food, water, and warm clothing.
 For the latest information on road closures and travel alerts visit the Washington State Department of Transportation website.

 WEATHER: Typically, the most accurate weather predictions for the SLC are found on the National Weather Service website.